What is snow

 Falling snow is known as snowfall.
 This phenomenon is common in many areas characterized by low temperatures (generally in winter).
 When the snow is heavy it often destroys city infrastructure and disrupts daily and industrial activities many times.
 The structure of snowflakes is fractal.
 Fractals are geometric shapes repeated at different scales, producing very peculiar visual effects.

-Snow are small crystals of frozen water that are formed by absorbing water droplets in the upper troposphere.
-When these water droplets collide, they combine to form snowflakes.
-When the weight of the snowflake is greater than the resistance of the air, it will fall.
+Snow are small crystals of frozen water that are formed by absorbing water droplets in the upper troposphereWhen these water droplets collide, they combine to form snowflakes.
+When the weight of the snowflake exceeds air resistance, it will fall.
+If you'd like to learn more about snow and its interesting facts, we invite you to read about when snow will fall.

 what is snow and characteristics